All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Riopamin3000 100ml

 Riopamin is great for hangovers thanks to its 3000mg of taurine and substantial vitamin content.
-Vitamins B1, B2, and B6 all work to combat that next day feeling along with caffeine and amino acid to boost your body up and get it working.
+Vitamins B1, B2, and B6 all work to combat that next-day feeling, along with caffeine and amino acids to boost your body and get it working.
 These ingredients are great for harnessing that energy you thought you’d spent away with the last Strong Zero.

 Enjoy Delicious Japanese Candy And Snacks Every Month!